ExabeamLabs/new-scale-content-hub/Integrations&LogSources/CyberArk/readme.md

 This script fills that gap.
 It handles everything:
 - OAuth2 token acquisition from CyberArk Identity
 - The createQuery → results cursor loop
-- Remembering where it got to (cursor persistence across runs)
+- Remembering where it got to (cursor persistence across runs, stored on the Hybrid Worker's local disk)
-- Recovering automatically if the cursor expires
+- Automatically recovering if the cursor expires or is exhausted
 - Respecting CyberArk's 1-call-per-minute rate limit
 - Forwarding each event to your webhook with retries